Treatment Foster Care Oregon for Preschoolers (TFCO-P)

 • A high level of encouragement is balanced with fair & consistent limits.

-• Children are closely supervised.
+• Treatment children are closely supervised.

 • Adults are taught to be responsive to child cues.

-• The Parent Daily Report is administered Monday-Friday in a 10-minute daily phone call with foster parents to collect behavioral data and program contact.
+• The Parent Daily Report is administered Monday-Friday in a 10-minute daily phone call with treatment foster parents to collect behavioral data and program contact.

 Program Delivery